codeghar/packer-configs/README.md

 # Build OpenBSD qcow2 Image with Packer, QEMU, and KVM

-OpenBSD 6.3 and 6.2 are supported.
+OpenBSD 6.4, 6.3, and 6.2 are supported.

-Review relevant *\*.json* and change these variables when desired:
+Review _variables.json_ and change the values for:

 - root_ssh_password
 - new_user